StellarSand/firefox-deb-installer/README.md

 Bash script to automate the installation of the official Firefox `.deb` package for Debian-based distributions, as documented by Mozilla [here](https://support.mozilla.org/en-US/kb/install-firefox-linux#w_install-firefox-deb-package-for-debian-based-distributions-recommended).

 **Why use this instead of installing Firefox via the APT repo, Flatpak, or Snap?**
 <br>On some Debian-based distros (like Kali Linux), the APT repo only provides Firefox ESR by default.
-On Ubuntu, Firefox is installed as a Snap package by default, but some users may prefer to install it from the APT repo.
-However, the Firefox package in the Ubuntu APT repo reinstalls Firefox as a Snap package.
+On Ubuntu, Firefox is installed as a Snap package by default and the package in the Ubuntu APT repo reinstalls it as a Snap.
 <br>Using this script you can install & update to the latest non‑ESR Firefox directly from the APT repo.

 ## Contents